ARMmbed/mbed-client/porting-guide.md

-# Introduction to Mbed client
+# Introduction to mbed Client

-The mbed Client is structured as a set of modules.
+mbed Client is structured as a set of modules.
 Each module declares which other modules it depends on.
 When you build a module, our build system `yotta` looks at these dependencies and installs the necessary modules before completing the build.